Why it may not be a bad outing for the BJP in UP after all

 "The BJP may win 60 seats in Uttar Pradesh.
 As per my sources, Mayawati is not willing to transfer votes to SP in seats where BSP is not contesting.
 Mayawati wants to emerge as a kingmaker and wants to play a major role in next government formation.
 She wants to have more say and wants to win more seats than SP at any cost," the veteran journalist told us.

 Now, if the BSP voters refrain from voting for SP in some seats, then what options do they have?
 It largely has to be a choice between the BJP and the Congress.
-In 2014, the Dalits and OBC had voted for the BJP in good numbers which was an important reason for BJP's thumping performance, and also explains why the BSP drew a blank.
+In 2014, the Dalits and OBC had voted for the BJP in good numbers which was an important reason for BJP's thumping performance, and it also explains why the BSP drew a blank.
 The veteran journalist said that the upper caste votes, and a combination of Dalit and OBC votes is likely to propel the BJP to 60 seats mark.

 When asked that even with 60, there would be a short fall of 13 seats.
-He said that it can from West Bengal and Odisha.
-Last time the BJP won just two seats in Bengal, it may go up to around 5-7 seats this time.
+He said that it can come from West Bengal and Odisha.
+Last time, the BJP won just two seats in Bengal, it may go up to around 5-7 seats this time.
 In Odisha, BJP may win up to five seats.

 Also Read | EC gives clean chit to Modi for Nanded, Varanasi speeches